A Stroll Through an Affluent Neighborhood in Guadalajara

 Decorative traveling vines running over outside walls facing the street usually have long, sharp thorns, practically like barbed wire.
 These houses have found ways to may security features attractive, but not hidden.
-Even many more modest apartment complexes in Guadalajara have gated entrances, with a gate a live security guard stationed in an office at the gate and private security.
+Even many more modest apartment complexes in Guadalajara have gated entrances, with a security guard stationed in an office at the gate and private security roaming the area.

 These features would be easy to misinterpret.
 All this is not to say that crime is a problem here.
 I would feel completely safe walking in my current neighborhood anytime during the day or night.
-Cameras are spread throughout the area and security personnel, vigilantes (private security personnel) drive through the neighborhoods in their cars throughout the day and night.
+Cameras are spread throughout the area and security personnel, vigilantes (private security personnel) drive through the neighborhoods in their cars 24 hours a day.

 While burglary no doubt would be a problem without these precautions, one thing to remember about Mexico is that it throws people rather than technology at a situation.
 Homeowners in the U.S. put their money into expensive electronic security systems and technology.
 Mexicans still like to hire people.